COPRS/infrastructure/user_manuals/how-to/Credentials.md

 All the credentials necessary to the deployment of the different applications can be set in the different inventory files located under `{{ inventory_dir }}/host_vars/setup`.

+Setup your variables by:
+ - using separate files for variables corresponding to different applications, like in the sample inventory and its `{{ inventory_dir }}/host_vars/setup/apps` subfolder
+ - creating new files (for example `{{ inventory_dir }}/host_vars/setup/production_env1.yaml`) with your variables
+ - editing the variables given as sample in the sample inventory

 On the run of the `generate_inventory.yaml` playbook, the files under `{{ inventory_dir }}/host_vars/setup` will be templated and a new `generated_inventory_vars.yaml` file will be written to the `{{ inventory_dir }}/group_vars/all` folder.

 **The values actually used by the app-installer come from the `generated_inventory_vars.yaml`.
 You will find all the credentials there.**